Information on 510 Thread Batteries and Vaping Safety

 What is a 510 Thread Battery?

-The term “510 thread" was first coined by Joyetech, the original manufacturer of the eGo-T, one of the first vape pen batteries that is still widely used today.
+The term “510 thread" was first coined by Joyetech, the original manufacturer of the eGo-T battery.
+This was one of the first vape pen batteries on the market and is still widely used today.
 It was named after the ten 0.5 mm threads featured on the tanks that are compatible with these vape batteries.
 Today, this 0.5 mm threading is standardized, but it doesn’t necessarily need to have ten threads to be considered 510 compatible.

 510 thread vape is often used in reference to the entire device and all components, including the tank.
 510 thread battery refers specifically to the power source.
 Oil cartridges and vape tanks generally come pre-filled with nicotine, cannabis or CBD essential oils.
 There are also refillable and reusable atomizer cartridges available that can be filled with your own desired blend.